 - 1. The student must present a dismissal note written by a parent or guardian before their first class of the day, indicating his/her full name, the date, the reason for the dismissal and the time of their dismissal.
 The attendance office will then issue a dismissal slip authorizing the dismissal time and date. - 2.
 Dismissal notes will be processed until 10:00 AM, unless a student arrives late due to a late bus arrival or with a note from a parent or guardian. - 3.
 A student who has been dismissed must sign-out in the front office, and they may not return to the building until the end of the school day, unless specified in the dismissal note, e.g. dismissal for a dentist appointment but returning to school or permitted by a building principal.
 If a student returns, he/she must sign-in in the front office.
 Failure to comply with this rule may result in disciplinary action. - 4.
 In cases of emergencies or unusual circumstances, the school nurse will notify an administrator and parent or guardian that a student is to be sent home or to a medical facility.
 A note must be sent in by the parent/guardian the following day. - 5.
-If a student does not follow the proper procedures, he/she will be considered to have an unexcused absence and appropriate disciplinary action will be taken. - 6.
+If a student does not follow the proper procedures, he/she will be considered to have an unexcused absences and appropriate disciplinary action will be taken. - 6.
 All changes to student dismissal must be made in writing signature required.
 NO changes may be made over the phone. - 7.
 Please plan ahead when dismissing students before the end of the day.
-Please refrain from calling during dismissal time.
+Please refrain from calling during dismissal time. - 8.
+Email, fax, and phone dismissals at the high school will not be allowed.